andruskutt/wsgirouter3/README.md

 Request context is passed as handler's first positional parameter.
 No global variables/threadlocals.
 Context factory is customizable, by default minimal WSGI environ wrapper.

 Supports overlapping path segments: zero or more literal segments with optional parameter.
-Parameters of different type in same position are not supported.
+Parameters of different type and/or name in same position are not supported.
 Literal segment takes precedence.

 ```python